 - Chronic cluster headaches: The cluster period can persist for several months, 1 year, or longer.
 Periods of remission are short, lasting around a month.

 A cluster period may consist of:

 - daily occurrences, with symptoms appearing several times each day

-- one attack, lasting from 15 minutes to up to 3 hours
+- one attack, lasting from 15 minutes to 3 hours

 - attacks that occur around the same time each day